DiamondLightSource/htss-rig-bluesky/docs/how-to/own-bluesky-project.rst

   :alt: Bluesky simple application structure

+- **CLI**: The command line interface allows a user to type commands into a terminal to make the system do things.
+- **Bluesky Plans**: Python functions that generate instructions for the bluesky to run (similar to live mode) or validate (similar to dummy mode)
+- **Ophyd Devices**: Repository of objects representing hardware (simulated in this case) that can be looked up by name
+- **Bluesky Run Engine**: Interpreter for plan instructions that then controls Ophyd devices

 Component #1: The Command Line Interface
 ----------------------------------------

 This part of the application simply takes the user input, turns it into a machine-readable model and passes it to the business logic (bluesky).
-It's made using `click`_, a very user-friendly CLI library that you installed in the dependencies section earlier:
+It's made using `click`_, a very developer-friendly CLI library that you installed in the dependencies section earlier:

 Edit the file: ``<your project>/src/<your project>/__main__.py``: